GregRos/preszr/README.md

 1. Symbol encodings.
 2. Prototype encodings.

 Every encoding has a unique `key` that identifies it.
+In addition to any encodings you provide, every instance of `szr` already includes built-in encodings for all supported prototypes.
+These have special keys that are unlikely to be duplicated.

 ### Symbol encodings